 The Pittsburgh Historic Preservation Guidelines highlight three key reasons for historic preservation: economic, environmental, and social/cultural sustainability.
 Your restoration efforts help accomplish these three goals.

-Are you ready to apply color to your historic home?
+Are you ready to begin painting your historic Pittsburgh home?
 We would love to help.
 Contact Fagan Painting LLC today and schedule your restoration!